 Special consideration is available for groups of students from the same organization attending the same session.
 All applications must be submitted at the same time.

-Incident Command System (ICS)-100-level and ICS-200-level training.
-Preferred courses are Q0462 and Q0463, available through NFA Online.
+ICS 100 level and ICS 200 level training.
 Chief’s signature attests that the applicant has completed this required training.